APAN uses two platforms. Communities are created based off requirements group owners and teams may have.

 It is the community owner's responsibility to understand APAN's Community Maintenance Policy which reflects the following:

-Inactive for > 3 years = Communities with no new content or files uploaded within the last 3 years will be marked for deletion
+Inactive for > 2 years = Communities with no new content or files uploaded within the last 2 years will be deleted with no advance notification.

 As a member, learn about…